Slow Cooker Smoked Pulled Pork

 It’s fabulous for parties and for planning freezer meals as well!

-5-Ingredient Southern Slow Cooker Pulled Pork
+Slow Cooker Smoked Pulled Pork

-Place the pork roast in a large oval 8 quart slow cooker.
+- Place the pork roast in a large oval 8 quart slow cooker.
 Pour the vinegar, liquid smoke, and 1/4 cup water in the bottom of the crock.

-Mix the brown sugar and Cajun seasoning together.
+- Mix the brown sugar and Cajun seasoning together.
 Rub it all over the pork roast, then pour the leftovers in the bottom of the crock.